bachnguyenTE/LLM-CoT-exploration/README.md

 ## Sample Generated Data

-Text and token data generated from Deepseek R1 Distill Qwen-1.5B are available in `outputs/small`.
+Text and token data generated from Deepseek R1 Distill Qwen-1.5B are available in `outputs_small`.

 ## How to Run Experiments